 - The freely accessible area of this web site does only contain static HTML pages.

-- This web site does not deploy any Cookies in its areas accessible to the public.
-Neither does it use variables in page calls, neither any other mechanisms to recognize users.
+- In its areas accessible to the public, this web site does neither deploy any Cookies, nor does it use variables in page calls, nor any other mechanisms to recognize users.